Andromeda (2015 yacht): Description

-The yacht's interior was designed by H2 Yacht Design and the exterior, Oscar Mike Naval Architecture.
 The vessel has a crew of 43, has 15 staterooms and capacity for 30 passengers.

 Construction and career

 The yacht was constructed by Kleven Maritime AS with the yard number 366 for New Zealand billionaire Graeme Hart, under the name Ulysses.
 The vessel was launched in 2015 and was completed in 2016.
-The 107-meter Ulysses arrived in Bremerhaven, Germany in August 2015, where she was finished at Stahlbau Nord, under supervision of Dörries Maritime Services.
+The 107-metre Ulysses arrived in Bremerhaven, Germany in August 2015, where she was finished at Stahlbau Nord, under supervision of Dörries Maritime Services.

 The yacht was sold to an unnamed buyer in October 2017 by Fraser Yachts.
 In March 2018, her name was changed to Andromeda.
 During 2017-2018, the vessel spent the winter months of the northern hemisphere completing sea trials, then set sail across the Pacific, arriving in Singapore on 6 March.